Fytch/ProgramOptions.hxx/README.md

 The quickest way to get started is to download *ProgramOptions.hxx* as well as one of the samples and go from there.

 ### `sample.cxx`
 The default choice.
 Using *ProgramOptions.hxx* incorrectly or failing to meet a function's preconditions will throw an exception which will, by default, terminate the program and display a useful message, explaining where exactly things went wrong.
-If you don't want the program to be terminated, you may provide your own `try` and `catch` blocks to deal with [`std::logic_error`s](http://en.cppreference.com/w/cpp/error/logic_error).

 ### `sample_noexcept.cxx`
 Using this sample is only recommended if you are already somewhat familiar with *ProgramOptions.hxx*.
 Incorrect programs will crash without any messages unless your STL implementation does so when [`assert`ions](http://en.cppreference.com/w/cpp/error/assert) fail.